and some slides of talks

 program specification and verification, in particular for Java and Java Card

-My master courses are part of the
+Master courses I teach are part of our

 Program committees, events, etc.